Wilfrid Sellars

-Wilfrid Stalker Sellars (/ˈsɛlərz/; May 20, 1912 – July 2, 1989) was an American philosopher and prominent developer of critical realism who "revolutionized both the content and the method of philosophy in the United States".
+Wilfrid Stalker Sellars (/ˈsɛlərz/; May 20, 1912 – July 2, 1989) was an American philosopher and prominent developer of scientific realism and critical perceptual realism who "revolutionized both the content and the method of philosophy in the United States".
 His work has had a profound impact in virtually all areas of analytic philosophy beginning in the latter half of the 20th century, including in epistemology, philosophy of language, philosophy of mind, philosophy of perception, and philosophy of science.
 His most notable contributions include his critique of foundationalist epistemology (the "Myth of the Given"), a synoptic philosophy aiming to unite what he called the manifest and scientific images, and an inferentialist account of meaning.

-Life and career

-His father was the Canadian-American philosopher Roy Wood Sellars, a leading American philosophical naturalist in the first half of the twentieth-century.
+Biography

+Early life and education

 Wilfrid was educated at the University of Michigan (BA, 1933), the University at Buffalo, and Oriel College, Oxford (1934–1937), where he was a Rhodes Scholar, obtaining his highest earned degree, an MA, in 1940.

+World War II

 During World War II, he served in military intelligence.

+Professorship

-He then taught at the University of Iowa (1938–1946), the University of Minnesota (1947–1958), Yale University (1958–1963), and from 1963 until his death, at the University of Pittsburgh.
+He then taught at the University of Iowa (1938–1946), the University of Minnesota (1947–1958), and Yale University (1958–1963).
 He served as president of the Metaphysical Society of America in 1977.
 He was a founder of the journal Philosophical Studies.

+Death

+He taught at the University of Pittsburgh from 1963 until his death.

+Philosophy

 Sellars is well known as a critic of foundationalist epistemology—the "Myth of the Given" as he called it.
 However, his philosophical works are more generally directed toward the ultimate goal of reconciling intuitive ways of describing the world (both those of common sense and traditional philosophy) with a thoroughly naturalist, scientific account of reality.
 He is widely regarded both for great sophistication of argument and for his assimilation of many and diverse subjects in pursuit of a synoptic vision.
 Sellars was perhaps the first philosopher to synthesize elements of American pragmatism with elements of British and American analytic philosophy and Austrian and German logical positivism.
 His work also reflects a sustained engagement with German idealism, most notably in his 1966 John Locke Lectures, published two years later as Science and Metaphysics: Variations on Kantian Themes.

-Philosophical work

 Sellars coined certain now-common idioms in philosophy, such as the "space of reasons".
 This idiom refers to two things.
 It: